Latest posts by Carolyn Russell (see all)

 Where To Buy

 You can see who carries this diaper by typing in “Koala Huggerz” at the Cloth Diaper Retailer Database (www.clothdiaperretailers.com).
 You can compare retailers based on shipping costs, location, and even specials they have going on.
 Many of them even post exclusive discounts for Padded Tush Stats followers.
 If you buy from those with an asterisk (***) next to their name, a portion of your purchase goes towards supporting this site, so thank you in advance!

 Have You Tried This Diaper?

-If you have tried this diaper (or any other All In Ones!) please head on over to our All In One Diapers Survey page and take a quick, 2-minute survey on how this diaper worked for you.
-Survey responses go towards detailed statistical reviews.
-Users can also compare statistics on All In Ones by going here.
+If you have tried this diaper (or any other all in one diapers!) please head on over to our All In Ones Survey page and take a quick, 2-minute survey on how this diaper worked for you.
+Survey results can be viewed on the All In Ones Statistics page and are also used to write detailed statistical reviews (a complete list of which can be found on our Cloth Diaper and Product Reviews page).